PushPress/fastify-app-template/README.md

 To start the app in dev mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Configre the `FASTIFY_PORT` environment variable to change the port.
+Configure the `FASTIFY_PORT` environment variable to change the port.
+Specify a SERVICE environment variable to configure which plugins execute.

+### `pnpm dev:web`

+Start the vite+react development server at the default port `http://localhost:5173`

 ### `pnpm start`